-Line Out Jack (Green)
+Rear Speaker Out Jack (Black)

-The line out jack.
-Use this audio jack for a headphone or 2-channel speaker.
-This jack can be used to connect front speakers in a 4/5.1/7.1-channel audio configuration.
+Use this audio jack to connect rear speakers in a 7.1-channel audio configuration.

 Optical S/PDIF Out Connector

 This connector provides digital audio out to an external audio system that supports digital optical audio.
 Before using this feature, ensure that your audio system provides an optical digital audio in connector.